Updated 4 March 2021

 I’m a postgraduate researcher – how does this affect me?

 New and existing postgraduate research students will be welcome to arrive or return at any point.
 If you can conduct your research from home, you should do this.
 If you need to, you may use any COVID-safe facilities on campus such as laboratories to conduct your research.
+If you are accessing the campus at any point, we encourage you to take a weekly lateral flow test.

 I’m an international student and I’ve already booked travel to come back to Leeds.
 What should I do?